TheSubtleArtist/MyHackMe/buffer-overflow.md

 Know that we know we can control the flow of execution by directing the return address to some memory address, how do we actually do something useful with this.
 This is where shellcode comes in; shell code quite literally is code that will open up a shell.
 More specifically, it is binary instructions that can be executed.
 Since shellcode is just machine code(in the form of binary instructions), you can usually start of by writing a C program to do what you want, compile it into assembly and extract the hex characters(alternatively it would involve writing your own assembly).

-For now we’ll use this shellcode that opens up a basic shell:
+An example shellcode that opens up a basic shell:
 `\x48\xb9\x2f\x62\x69\x6e\x2f\x73\x68\x11\x48\xc1\xe1\x08\x48\xc1\xe9\x08\x51\x48\x8d\x3c\x24\x48\x31\xd2\xb0\x3b\x0f\x05`

 The basic idea is that we need to point the overwritten return address to the shellcode, but where do we actually store the shellcode and what actual address do we point it at?